 rspec(rspec) specifies where horizontal lines be drawn. rspec consists of a sequence of characters, optionally separated by white space. - (or synonym |) specifies that a line be drawn. & indicates that no line be drawn.
 When matname has r rows, r + 2 characters are required if column headers are displayed, and r + 1 characters are required otherwise.
-The first character specifies whether a line is to be drawn before the first row of the table; the second, whether a line is to be drawn after the last row of the table.
+The first character specifies whether a line is to be drawn before the first row of the table; the second, whether a line is to be drawn between the first and second row, etc.; and the last character, whether a line is to be drawn after the last row of the table.